 Refund | 30 days |

 NordVPN delivers excellent security and privacy through solid apps that run on all the most popular devices.
 Their security uses an AES-256 cipher with HMAC SHA256 hash authentication, and DHE-4096 key exchange for Perfect Forward Secrecy (PFS).
-You get your choice of VPN protocols, including the industry-standard OpenVPN, and now also the WireGuard VPN protocol.
+You get your choice of VPN protocols, including the industry-standard OpenVPN, and the WireGuard VPN protocol.

 WireGuard yields impressive performance

-On the innovation front, the service includes specialized features like double-VPN and Tor-Over-VPN servers.
-Their obfuscated servers disguise the fact that you are using a VPN for even more privacy, such as when you need to use the VPN in countries that normally block such services.
-Then there is CyberSec, a feature that blocks ads, stops trackers dead, and prevents connections from malware domains.
+On the innovation front, the service includes specialized features like Double VPN and Onion over VPN servers.
+Their Obfuscated servers disguise the fact that you are using a VPN for even more privacy, such as when you need to use the VPN in countries that normally block such services.
+They also offer Dedicated IP servers, which give you a static IP address that is not shared with anyone else.

 When it comes to price, you’ll want to consider a long-term investment in NordVPN.
-Their pricing is skewed heavily in favor of their multi-year subscriptions.
-The two-year subscription comes in at only $89, or about $3.30 per month, making NordVPN one of the best cheap VPN services.
+Their pricing is skewed heavily in favor of their multi-year subscriptions and with the two-year subscription it ranks as one of the best cheap VPN services.

-All NordVPN subscriptions come with a 30 day money-back guarantee.
-There is also 24/7 live chat support if you need help getting anything setup.
+All NordVPN subscriptions come with a 30-day money-back guarantee.
+There is also 24/7 live chat support if you need help getting anything set up.

 + Pros